 Slow fashion movement: Repeat clothes in new outfits

-Before, I show how I “repeated” the same item – a red suede skirt – in 30 outfits, I want to give you an idea on how (fast) fashion impacts the environment.
+Before, I show how I “recycled” the same item – a red suede skirt – in multiple outfits, I want to give you an idea on how (fast) fashion impacts the environment.
 Indeed, fashion causes a lot of environmental harm and pollution.

-How production of wool may affect the environment
+How the production of wool may affect the environment

 Wool, for instance, stems from sheep.
 On first view, a sustainable resource.
 Sheep feed on grass.
 When you want to produce more wool sweaters or coats, you need more sheep to increase the wool production.
 Consequently, you need more grassland or you overgraze the land.
 Overgrazing however, leads to long recovery of the grass, as well as soil and dust uptake by wind.
-The fertile upper soil layer is carried away by wind or washed away easily by rain.
+The wind carries the fertile upper soil layer away and/or the rain can wash it away easily.
 The soil dust in the air gets transported over long distances meaning it affects the Earth’s radiation budget and hence climate.
-The change from healthy grass to bare land also affect the energy and water cycle at least locally.
+The change from healthy grass to bare land also affects the energy and water cycle at least locally.

 What I said above about wool applies also for cashmere, and mohair, but not for musk ox underwool.

+It’s not only the making of clothing, but also the way from the producer to your closet that have environmental impacts.
 Dyeing of fabrics or leather, for instance, pollutes water.
 The transport of clothes from the manufacturer to the stores and from the store to your home means transport and hence traffic emissions.
-Whenever a middleman is involved items do not only become more expensive (without gaining value), but also take a detour to your closet.
+Whenever a middleman is involved the items do not only become more expensive (without gaining value), but also take a detour to your closet.